By Donalee Campbell

 The Yoga Sutras call for steady practice over an extended period of time, along with devotion, discipline, deep understanding and faith.
 The Bhagavad Gita defines yoga as skill in action.
 Yoga teachers and yoga teacher training should exemplify these qualities.

-YAA Certification offers much more than a costly registry service with minimal standards and a cookie-cutter approach to the approval of training centers.
+YAA Certification offers much more than a costly registry service with minimal standards and a cookie-cutter approach to the approval of training centres.
 In addition to offering a free registry service for all yoga teachers regardless of affiliation or style, the YAA Teacher Training and Certification Program offers serious yoga practitioners the opportunity to maintain high standards of training while following the lineage of their choice.
 Through the YAA TTP, teacher training students are able to choose their own teachers and workshops and to adapt their learning programs to their own interests and schedules on a “pay-as-you-go” basis, thus offering individualized and specialized training from the best teachers available.
-Alberta residents who took training from other teacher training programs across the world also can be granted YAA Certification when they have met equivalent requirements.
-Graduates from shorter-term programs, or those missing some components, can upgrade by joining the YAA TTP with advanced standing.
+Teachers who took training from other teacher training programs across the world also can be granted YAA Certification when they have met equivalent requirements.
+Graduates from shorter-term programs, or those missing some components, can easily upgrade to meet YAA requirements.

-YAA Certified Hatha Yoga teachers are recognized by other yoga associations throughout Canada and are leading the way with some of the highest standards.
+YAA Certified Hatha Yoga teachers are recognized throughout Canada and the U.S., and are leading the way with some of the highest standards.
 Over the years, the standards set by the YAA have been revisited and revised in order to keep up with the changing needs of the community.
 As an ancient science and art that has been handed down from teacher to student since antiquity, however, some elements have stayed the same to ensure the integrity of the teaching remains.
-Minimum time requirements have been set to allow for integration of learning in the form of a two-year prerequisite, as well as a two-year apprenticeship period with an experienced and qualified Senior Teacher, which includes weekly classes and practice teaching.
+Minimum time requirements have been set to allow for integration of learning in a two-year mentorship with an experienced and qualified Senior Teacher, which includes regular classes and practice teaching.
 Along with the training on the components of asana technique, anatomy and special needs considerations and modifications, there is a strong emphasis on the philosophy behind the form, as well as training in the advanced practices of pranayama and meditation.
-The International Teacher requirements allow for a breadth of knowledge and an introduction to other styles and forms.
+The Senior Teacher workshop requirements allow for a breadth of knowledge and an introduction to other styles and forms.

-The current requirements for YAA Certification are as follows:
+The current requirements for YAA Certification are listed on the following pages: